5 Ideas to Create a Sensory Garden

-The large ones, such as those found in palaces and temples, are quite a spectacle.
-When you see them, it seems impossible to have one at home.
+The large sensory gardens, such as those found in palaces and temples, are quite a spectacle.
+When you see them, it often seems impossible to have one at home.

 However, this is a mistaken belief.
 You should think strategically and take advantage of every corner!

-To delight the sense of sight, it is essential to have multiple colors and shapes.
+To delight the sense of sight, it’s essential to have multiple colors and shapes.
 However, this is not at all difficult in a garden, as the colorful and natural beauty of flowers is the best starting point.

 You should consider factors such as the variety of colors you want to have, the blooming cycles, and the care needs of each flower.
 This way, you can create different design blocks.

 Remember to mix flowers that have similar characteristics, as they will share the same location.
 Also, choose colors that complement each other well.
-The chromatic circle can be a great help to achieve the goal.
+The chromatic color wheel can be a great help to achieve the goal.

-In addition, you can have terracotta or handmade pots, which contribute their own to the space.
+In addition, you can have terracotta or handmade pots, which contribute their own unique look to the space.
 The important thing is to achieve harmony.

-Choose showy flowers that are of your preference.
-If they are plants that bear fruit, so much the better.
+Choose showy flowers of your choice.
+If they’re plants that bear fruit, so much the better!

 On the other hand, the design of the garden and the location of the elements is also a fundamental part of its beauty.
 Depending on the shape, try to create figures and blocks that are pleasant, such as tracing a path.
-If you have a large space, value an arch with vines.
+If you have a large space, you can also consider an arch with vines.
 Also, plants with long foliage that have movement help to create pleasing effects to the eye.